LibOps/homebrew-cli/README.md

-  drush       Run drush commands on your libops environment get         Display information about your LibOps environment. help        Help about any command sync-db     Transfer the database from one environment to another
+  drush       Run drush commands on your libops environment get         Display information about your LibOps environment. help        Help about any command import      Import resources to your LibOps environment. sync-db     Transfer the database from one environment to another

 Flags:
   -e, --environment string   LibOps environment (default "development") -h, --help                 help for libops
-  -p, --site string          LibOps project/site (default "your-site-repo") -v, --version              version for libops
+  -p, --site string          LibOps project/site (default "homebrew-cli") -v, --version              version for libops

 Use "libops [command] --help" for more information about a command.